Nothing about us without us

 The topic of verifying which organisations genuinely do a good job of empowering autistic and otherwise neurodivergent employees came up in an online discussion with fellow autists in April 2020 and then led to further discussions within the autistic community.
 This survey has been designed based on input from the autistic community and from other neurominorities.

-The Autistic Collaboration Trust (that operates this website) engages with the wider neurodiversity movement to offer a trustworthy and globally accessible Employer Rating Service that is administered by volunteers from the autistic community and other minority groups.
+The Autistic Collaboration Trust (that operates this website) engages with the wider neurodiversity movement and other minority groups to offer a trustworthy and globally accessible Employer Rating Service that is administered by volunteers from the autistic community and other minority groups.